microsoft/vscode-docs/api/references/commands.md

 `vscode.open` - Opens the provided resource in the editor.
 Can be a text or binary file, or an http(s) URL.
 If you need more control over the options for opening a text file, use vscode.window.showTextDocument instead.

 * _uri_ - Uri of a text document
-* _columnOrOptions_ - (optional) Either the column in which to open or editor options, see vscode.TextDocumentShowOptions
+* _columnOrOptions_ - (optional) Either the column in which to open or editor options, see vscode.TextEditorOpenOptions
 * _label_ - (optional)
 * _(returns)_ - no result